mpi-advance/MPIPCL/README.md

 make <options>
 ```

-### Build Options
+### CMake Build Options
  - `-DBUILD_SHARED_LIBS` (ON) : Builds a shared library instead of a static library
  - `-DBUILD_EXAMPLES` (OFF): Build some examples.
 Examples by default are in `<build>/examples/BASIC`
  - `-DEXAMPLES_TO_BIN` (OFF) : If building examples, will also install examples to `<install_dir>/bin` in addition to `<build>/examples/BASIC`

 ### Using the Library
-In order to use the library, you will need to make sure it is either included in RPATH or the containing directory is added to LD_LIBRARY_PATH and you will need to include the supplied MPIPCL.h.
+In order to use the library, you will need to make sure it is either included in RPATH or the containing directory is added to LD_LIBRARY_PATH and you will need to include the supplied `MPIPCL.h`.

 # Basic Library Operation
 The library requires a basic ordering of functions calls to work as designed (an example is shown below).
 The init functions (`MPIP_<Psend/Precv>_init`) must be called first to create a partitioned request.
 These functions setup the internal channels for communication between the processes, using a background thread to perform any communication necessary to setup the requests.
 Next, the generated requests must be activated with `MPIP_Start`.
 NO DATA is transferred at this stage.